MrProgrammerMan/vite-plugin-img-responsiver/README.md

 ## Who this tool is for

-This tool allows automatically generating responsive images in smaller projects.
+This tool allows automatically generating responsive images for static websites.
 It's designed to improve responsiveness of a web project with minimal setup and effort from the developer.
 It offloads the tedious task of manually generating responsive images.